1. Home

 Look for open, well-lit public places with CCTV cameras to act as a deterrent.
 Better yet, if you have the option of a secure car park, use it.

-But adding these to complement your van's security could still give you an extra level of defence.
+Adding physical security like steering wheel locks could complement your van's security and give you an extra level of defence.

 So, even if a thief manages to hotwire your van, they can't steer it anywhere.